mwguthrie/Survey-Analyzer/README.md

-Program for analyzing concept inventory data in CSV form, exported directly from Qualtrics.
+Program for analyzing concept inventory data in CSV form, exported directly from Qualtrics (Export VALUES from Qualtrics!).

 Currently supported surveys are EMCS, BEMA, and EBAPS